 const maxPickupValue = 5000; // Set your threshold

-resolve(total >= maxPickupValue); // Bail out (true) if total meets or exceeds threshold
+resolve(total >= maxPickupValue); // Bail out if total meets or exceeds threshold

 console.error("HubBox Bailout Value Check Error:", error);

-resolve(false); // Don't bail out on error
+resolve(false); // Default to not bailing out on error

 }